genropy/genropy_saved/docs/genro/webpage_elements/menu.rst

 menu
 ====

-    .. note:: To create a menu, you have to use the ``dropdownbutton`` widget.
+    .. note:: To create a menu, you have to use the ``dropdownbutton`` form widget.
 For more information, check the :ref:`genro_dropdownbutton` documentation page.

     * :ref:`menu_def`